alexeysp11/delivery-service-csharp/docs/frontend/managerclient.md

 Read this in other languages: [English](managerclient.md), [Russian/Русский](managerclient.ru.md).

-`managerclient` is a manager client application.
+`managerclient` is a client-side application that is used by business owners to access analytics and reporting tools.

 ## Requirements and description of the system